sandov/uitube/README.md

 # uitube
-Make Youtube's new UI slightly more bearable.
+A Firefox extension to make Youtube's new UI slightly more bearable.

 ## Before: